-In statistics, a correlation coefficient is a quantitative assessment that measures both the direction and the strength of this tendency to vary together.
-There are different types of correlation that you can use for different kinds of data.
+In statistical analysis, correlation coefficients are a quantitative assessment that measures both the direction and the strength of this tendency to vary together.
+There are different types of correlation coefficients that you can use for different kinds of data.
 In this post, I cover the most common type of correlation—Pearson’s correlation coefficient.

 Graph Your Data to Find Correlations

-At a glance, you can see that there is a relationship between height and weight.
+At a glance, you can see that there is a correlation between height and weight.
 As height increases, weight also tends to increase.
-However, it’s not a perfect relationship.
+However, itโs not a perfect relationship.
 If you look at a specific height, say 1.5 meters, you can see that there is a range of weights associated with it.
 You can also find short people who weigh more than taller people.
-However, the general tendency that height and weight increase together is unquestionably present.
+However, the general tendency that height and weight increase together is unquestionably presentโa correlation exists.

-Pearson’s correlation takes all of the data points on this graph and represents them as a single number.
+Pearsonโs correlation coefficient takes all of the data points on this graph and represents them as a single number.
 In this case, the statistical output below indicates that the Pearson’s correlation coefficient is 0.694.

-- Strength: The greater the absolute value of the correlation coefficient, the stronger the relationship.
+The greater the absolute value of the Pearson correlation coefficient, the stronger the relationship.

 - A coefficient of zero represents no linear relationship.
 As one variable increases, there is no tendency in the other variable to either increase or decrease.

-- Direction: The sign of the correlation coefficient represents the direction of the relationship.
+The sign of the Pearson correlation coefficient represents the direction of the relationship.

 - Positive coefficients indicate that when the value of one variable increases, the value of the other variable also tends to increase.
 Positive relationships produce an upward slope on a scatterplot.